How Do Language Models Compose Functions?: Analyzing Processing Mechanisms

 We follow the approach from \citet{merullo2023:vector-arithmetic} to identify the processing signature of models that solve our compositional tasks and, in particular, representations of the intermediate variables, $f(x)$ and $g(x)$, prior to those for $g(f(x))$.
 We specifically use logit lens to analyze the residual streams corresponding to the computation $x \to g(f(x))$ and measure the reciprocal rank of our variables at each layer (see \cref{app:implementation} for more details).
 We also use the maximum reciprocal rank of our intermediate variables across the layers as a heuristic for their overall presence in the computation.

-We conduct this analysis with the Llama 3 (3B) model.
+We focus this section's analysis on Llama 3 (3B) and summarize results for other models in \cref{app:task-lens-models}.
 We exclusively analyze examples where the model can solve all requisite hops.
 To ensure sufficient sample sizes, we exclude any task with fewer than 10 such examples where the model can also successfully solve the composition.
-In particular, these excluded tasks include \texttt{song-artist-birthyear}, \texttt{person-university-year}, \texttt{person-university-founder}, \texttt{mod-20-times-2}, \texttt{word-truncate-reverse}, and \texttt{rgb-rotate-name}.
+In particular, the excluded tasks for Llama 3 (3B) are \texttt{song-artist-birthyear}, \texttt{person-university-year}, \texttt{person-university-founder}, \texttt{mod-20-times-2}, \texttt{word-truncate-reverse}, and \texttt{rgb-rotate-name}.
 We show results for these tasks in \cref{app:lens-correct,app:lens-incorrect}.